 Looking for a super easy and decadent recipe for Valentine’s Day?
 We’ve got you covered with this three-ingredient easy chocolate mousse.
 It’s extremely easy to make (in just 15 minutes) and only requires 3 ingredients that you probably already have in your pantry.
 No gelatin required!

-This easy chocolate mousse recipe is light, airy, and velvety smooth.
+This mousse recipe is light, airy, and velvety smooth.
 Serve as is or with a dollop of homemade whipped cream and fresh strawberries.
 For an extra treat, top with chocolate covered strawberries or shaved chocolate.

 And if you’re intimidated to make something like chocolate mousse, don’t be!
 This homemade chocolate mousse recipe is a great first attempt.
 (And hopefully your last!)